José A. Carrillo

 José Antonio Carrillo de la Plata ([xoˈse an'tonjo ka'riʎo ðe la 'plata]; born 29 December 1969) is a Spanish mathematician primarily known for his contributions in applied partial differential equations, numerical analysis, many particle systems and kinetic theory.
 His works make use of methods from functional analysis, calculus of variations, optimal transport, gradient descent and entropy methods.
 Currently he is Professor of Nonlinear Partial Differential Equations at the Mathematical Institute of the University of Oxford where he started in April 2020.
 He is also Tutorial Fellow at The Queen's College Oxford in Applied Mathematics.
 He was previously Chair in Applied and Numerical Analysis at the Department of Mathematics, Imperial College London, United Kingdom, a position he held from October 2012 till March 2020.
 He served as Chair of the Applied Mathematics Committee of the European Mathematical Society during the period 2014–2017.
 He was formerly ICREA Research Professor at the Universitat Autònoma de Barcelona, Spain, during the period 2003–2012, and held positions at the University of Granada, Spain, and the University of Texas at Austin, United States during the years 1992–2003.
 He was recognized with the SeMA prize (2003) and the GAMM Richard Von-Mises prize (2006) for young researchers.
 He was a holder of the Royal Society Wolfson Fellowship during the period 2012–2017.

 He was recognized as a Highly Cited Researcher in the years 2015, 2016, 2017, 2018, 2019 and 2020.
 In 2018, he was elected to the European Academy of Sciences, and nominated Changjiang Visiting Scholar (2018-2021) by the Ministry of Education of the People's Republic of China.
 In 2019, he was nominated as fellow of the Society for Industrial and Applied Mathematics for his outstanding contributions to applied mathematics in complex particle dynamics and his service to the Applied Mathematics Community of the European Mathematical Society.
+He has been elected as Member of the European Academy of Sciences in 2018, foreign member of the Spanish Royal Academy of Sciences in 2021 and Member of the Academia Europaea in 2023.
+He received the 2022 Echegaray Medal awarded by the Spanish Royal Academy of Sciences in recognition of an exceptional scientific career.
+He received the 2024 International Tarturari Prize in Mathematics, Mechanics and their applications by the Accademia dei Lincei.